hgdev-ch/toposuite-android/README.md

 ## ABOUT

-TopoSuite for Android is an application that target devices running Android at version 4.0.3 and later.
-It targets land surveyors by helping them determining new geographical points based on measurements and offering some utilities.
+TopoSuite is an application for land surveyors running on Android 4.0.3 and later versions.
+It is useful for determining new geographical points based on measurements and it offers various calculations possibilities.

-It is able to do the following calculations:
+Here is a list of supported calculations:

 * Polar calculations
     * station orientation